Getting More From Calves

 Administering vaccines during stressful periods, such as during weaning, reduces the ability of the animal’s immune system to properly respond to the vaccine, resulting in poor protection.
 Vaccination programs often recommend administering the respiratory disease vaccines two to four weeks prior to weaning, then again at weaning.
 Administering the vaccine prior to weaning gives calves time to respond to the vaccine, and the calves are under less stress because they are still with the cows.

-According to information from the University of Arkansas Extension, producers should delay working and giving booster vaccinations to calves until the stress of weaning is over, and calves are eating and drinking well.
+According to information from the University of Arkansas Extension, producers should delay working and giving booster vaccination calves until the stress of weaning is over, and calves are eating and drinking well.

 Cattle should also be treated for any internal and external parasites.
 Some producers also choose to implant their calves at this time.